Ggomduri/Ggomduri/README.md

-cI'm using my Github for the folloiwng purposes:
+I'm using this for the folloiwng purposes:
   1. to organize what I just learened and to help my future self better remind it.
 It will be focused on making Java based Web appliations.
   2. to see how consisnt I am.